gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Monitor: member of an OSCORE group that is configured as responder and never replies back to requesters after receiving request messages.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

-* Signature verifier: entity external to the OSCORE group and intended to verify the countersignature of messages exchanged in the group.
+* Signature verifier: entity external to the OSCORE group and intended to verify the countersignature of messages exchanged in the group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 An authorized signature verifier does not join the OSCORE group as an actual member, yet it can retrieve the public keys of the current group members from the Group Manager.

 * Signature-only group: an OSCORE group that uses only the group mode (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).